 Never say these five things in a job interview.
 Is the interview going well?

 By Ramit Sethi We are terrible at interviewing.
 We walk into the interview room without preparing.
 We spend time worrying about "trick questions" and about what shirt we should wear, instead of the things that really matter.
 Worst of all, we believe an interview is intended for us to simply answer the questions that the interviewer gives us.
-The 10 Best Interview Questions to Ask.
-When your interviewer wraps up your job interview by asking if you have any questions, you might think that he or she is finished assessing you, but that's not quite the case.
+I say this as someone who's sat on both sides of the table: as a candidate, interviewing against some of the world's toughest companies (like Google and a multi-billion-dollar hedge fund), and as a hiring manager.

 Interviewers draw conclusions about you based on the questions you ask--or don't ask.
 You don't want to give the impression that you're not very interested in the job, or that you're only concerned about the compensation.
 Instead, ask about the work, company, and team.
 9 Common Interview Questions That Are Actually Illegal.

 For some jobs, dozens of people may be interviewed, and the competition will be fierce.
 Don't take yourself out of the competition by saying one of these job-interview killers: 1.
 What sort of perks do you offer?
 Save talk about benefits and perks for the negotiation stage -- that is, after you've gotten a job offer -- or until the interviewer raises the issue.
 (A recruiter for a large computer manufacturer relates that many interviewees ask about "how many free products" they’ll get after they’re hired.
 2. Believe it or not, recruiters and hiring managers say they get asked this question all the time.
 5 Body Language Moves That Will Ruin an Interview.
 10 Tips to Boost Your Interview Skills - Monster.com.
 Even the smartest and most qualified job seekers need to prepare for job interviews.

 Dress for the Job or Company Today's casual dress codes do not give you permission to dress as "they" do when you interview.
 Listen From the very beginning of the interview, your interviewer is giving you information, either directly or indirectly.
 Don't Talk Too Much Telling the interviewer more than he needs to know could be a fatal mistake.
 10 Ways to Ruin a Job Interview.
 You can have the perfect resume and a compelling cover letter and show up for the job interview ready to impress, but get ready to forgo the job offer if you make one of these stumbles.

 How to Land a New Job.
 Whether it's rewriting your cover letter, reviewing the way you approach interviews, or rethinking what kind of job will make you happy, here are some tips for landing a new job in the new year.

 Winter, Wyman is the largest and one of the most recognized staffing organizations in the Northeast.
 Find out more on the Winter, Wyman blog or follow on Twitter @WinterWyman.
 Job candidates have clear expectations about the work that needs to be done during the job search to ensure success.
 They define their career goals.
 10 Interview Fashion Blunders - Monster.com.
 Any article about what to wear to an interview might well begin with a qualifying statement covering the extremes in various states (New York and California, for example) and industries (technology, manufacturing), which are possible exceptions to the normal rules of fashion.